TomRWatkins/SZZ/README.md

 This implementation of the SZZ algorithm builds upon the original algorithm developed by Śliwerski et al's in "When Do Changes Induce Fixes?".
 I utilise recent suggestions within the surrounding literature to improve the original algorithm and subsequently better the localisation of fix inducing commits.

-This project was undertaken for my Undergraduate disseration thesis at Lancaster University.
+This project was undertaken for my Undergraduate disseration thesis at Lancaster University (Achieved grade 80%).